dmbarbour/awelon/AboutAO.md

         2/3        (rational)
         0xca7f00d  (hexadecimal)

-In all cases, these are understood as exact rational numbers.
-Additionally, AO uniformly pairs numbers with units, represented as a sorted list of `(label * number)` pairs.
-A number literal without units will simply result in an empty list of units, representing a scalar entity.
+In addition, developers are strongly encouraged to augment numbers with unit information.
+By convention, words for units are prefixed with a backquote and have type `num → (num * dim)` pair (for the top object on the current stack).
+The type for dimensions is typically a sorted list of `(label * num)` pairs.

-        1.4e2`kg*m/s^2
+        1.4e2 `kg*m/s^2
-        1/3`apple
+        1.4e2 `Joules
-        -12.3`C
+        -12.3 `C

-Units for numbers are very useful for static safety validation, and for keeping some context.
-However, beyond providing some standard structure, AO leaves interpretation or normalization of units to user code.
-The unit expression is assumed to be of the form `x*y/a*b`, allowing for `1/a`, or `m^N`.
-One `/` character is allowed, placing everything to its right in the denominator.
+Units are useful for static safety validations, and they provide a little extra context and meaning for the numbers.
+AO math words will generally include logic to recognize and process units.

 AO supports two formats for text, both starting with `"`.